elasticio/elasticio.github.io/content/_components/splitter/index.md

 ## Actions

-* [Split on JSONata Expression](actions.html#split-on-jsonata-expression) - This component takes the incoming message body and applies the configured JSONata tranformation on it.
+* [Split on JSONata Expression](actions.html#split-on-jsonata-expression) - This action takes the incoming message body and applies the configured JSONata tranformation on it.
-* [Re-assemble Messages](actions.html#re-assemble-messages) - Inverse of the split action.
+* [Re-assemble Messages](actions.html#re-assemble-messages) - The opposite of the Split action.